visual-layer/fastdup/INSTALL.md

 - Check that you are using the right python version (python3.8 and not python).
 - Make sure pip is up to date using `python3.8 -m pip install -U pip`).
 - Make sure you install using `python3.8 -m pip install..` and not just `pip install...`.

+ERROR: libGL.so.1: cannot open shared object file: No such file or directory
+- Need to install depedency: `sudo apt -y nstall libgl1-mesa-glx`